Thread and task architecture guide

 The performance of index operations such as creating or rebuilding indexes can be improved on computers that have many CPUs by temporarily setting the recovery model of the database to either the bulk-logged or simple recovery model.
 These index operations can generate significant log activity and log contention can affect the best degree of parallelism (DOP) choice made by SQL Server.

-SQL Server will dynamically configure the max worker threads server configuration option at startup.
+SQL Server dynamically configures the max worker threads server configuration option at startup.
 SQL Server uses the number of available CPUs and the system architecture to determine this server configuration during startup, using a documented formula.

 This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server professional.
 If you suspect that there is a performance problem, it is probably not the availability of worker threads.
 The cause is more likely something like I/O that is causing the worker threads to wait.
 It is best to find the root cause of a performance issue before you change the max worker threads setting.
 However, if you need to manually set the maximum number of worker threads, this configuration value must always be set to a value of at least seven times the number of CPUs that are present on the system.
 For more information, see Configure the max worker threads.